 The EPA Green Power Community of Oak Park, Ill., led the Challenge competition of achieving the highest green power percentage of total electricity use.
 Close to 92 percent of Oak Park’s local government, residential, and business electricity usage comes from green power sources.

 The Challenge surpassed its goal to increase the collective amount of green power used by EPA Green Power Communities.
 At the conclusion of the Challenge, EPA's Green Power Communities were collectively using more than six billion kWh of green power annually, avoiding greenhouse gas emissions equal to the carbon dioxide emissions (CO2) from the annual electricity use of more than 636,000 homes.

-To participate, a local city, town, village, county, or tribal governments must join EPA’s Green Power Partnership and become an EPA Green Power Community.
+To participate, a local city, town, village, county, or tribal governments must become an EPA Green Power Community.
 At the conclusion of the Challenge, 48 EPA Green Power Communities competed in the Challenge.
 View the final Green Power Community Challenge Rankings.

 How Did The Challenge Work?